 The unit finally mechanised with light tanks and troop carriers in 1938 and fought in northern France during the 1940 retreat to Dunkirk.
 It did not return to action until 1944, landing a little after D-Day, fighting in France, the Low Countries and Germany and reaching Hamburg by the time of the German surrender.

-iI began preparing to join the First Gulf War, but that conflict came to an end before the unit could be posted there.
+In 1981 it was the first Irish regiment to be deployed in Northern Ireland and also served as part of BAOR, based in Paderborn in Germany.
+In 1991 it began preparing to join the First Gulf War, but that conflict came to an end before the unit could be posted there.

 Soon afterwards, in 1992, the regiment was amalgamated with The 4th/7th Royal Dragoon Guards to form The Royal Dragoon Guards.